CodecoolGlobal/tech-interview-workbook-gyongyiovics/docs/module_progbasics.md

 ### Clean code

 #### What does clean code mean?

+All the variable names, function names are placed correctly in order, they are readable, d.r.y, naming is clear: variable names are using nouns, function names use verbs

 #### What steps do we usually do during a clean code refactoring?

+Make the code clearer and easier to read. e.g. if there is a magic number, we can give a name to it.

 ### Error handling